Algebraic vs. topological vector bundles on spheres: Some results on odd primary torsion in -homotopy groups

-Putting the long exact sequences in homotopy groups associated with these fibrations together yields an exact couple and an associated spectral sequence with $E^1_{p,q} = \pi_{p+q}(S^{4p-1})$ that converges to the homotopy groups of $Sp(\infty)$.
-We will refer to this spectral sequence as the topological symplectic spectral and the differentials appearing in this spectral sequence will bear a superscript ``$top$" to distinguish them from those appearing in the spectral sequence constructed in Subsection \ref{ss:symplecticss}.
+By analogy with the ``orthogonal spectral sequence" mentioned before, we will refer to this spectral sequence as the topological symplectic spectral sequence.
+The differentials appearing in this spectral sequence will bear a superscript ``$top$" to distinguish them from those appearing in the spectral sequence constructed in Subsection \ref{ss:symplecticss}.
 The homotopy groups of $Sp(\infty)$ are known by Bott periodicity and we now use this to interpret the $p$-torsion in $\pi_{2p}(S^3)$ in terms of differentials in this spectral sequence.

-\begin{prop} Suppose $p$ is an odd prime.
-The generator of the $p$-torsion of $\pi_{2p}(S^3)$ is the image of an element of $\pi_{2p+1}(S^{2p+1})$ under the differential $d_{(p-1)/2}^{top}$ in the topological symplectic spectral sequence. \end{prop}
+\begin{prop} Suppose $\ell$ is an odd prime.
+The generator of the $\ell$-torsion of $\pi_{2\ell}(S^3)$ is the image of an element of $\pi_{2\ell+1}(S^{2\ell+1})$ under the differential $d_{(\ell-1)/2}^{top}$ in the topological symplectic spectral sequence. \end{prop}

-\begin{proof} First, note that if $F \to E \to B$ is a Serre fibration, then there is a corresponding long exact sequence in homotopy groups mod $n$ for any integer $n$.
-In particular, the exact couple associated with the long exact sequence in homotopy of the fiber sequences $Sp(2n-2) \to Sp(2n) \to S^{4n - 1}$ yields a $\mod n$ topological symplectic spectral sequence \cite{Neisendorfer}.
-Now, by Serre we know that $p$-torsion appears in $\pi_{n+k}(S^n)$ appears only if $k \geq 2p-3$.
-On the other hand, by Bott periodicity \cite[Corollary to Theorem II]{BottPeriodicity}, the $p$-completion of $\pi_i(Sp({\infty}))$ is non-trivial only if $i$ is congruent to $3$ mod $4$.
-In particular, $\pi_{2p}(Sp({\infty}),\Z/p)$ is always trivial since $2p$ is even.
-Combining these vanishing statements, It follows that the only non-trivial differential in the topological symplectic spectral sequence that lands on $\pi_{2p}(S^3)$ is the one indicated in the theorem statement, and this differential is necessarily an isomorphism since $\pi_{2p}(Sp({\infty}),\Z/p)$ is trivial. \end{proof}
+\begin{proof} First, note that if $F \to E \to B$ is a Serre fibration, then there is a corresponding long exact sequence in homotopy groups mod $n$ for any integer $n$ \cite[Proposition 1.6]{Neisendorfer}.
+In particular, the exact couple associated with the long exact sequence in homotopy of the fiber sequences $Sp(2n-2) \to Sp(2n) \to S^{4n - 1}$ yields a $\mod n$ topological symplectic spectral sequence:

+Classical results allow us to completely describe the $E^1$-page in a range and Bott periodicity allows us to understand precisely to what the spectral sequence converges.